Run a node on a server with Ubuntu on Mainnet#

 • The server must be running around the clock.

-• If you want to run the node as a baker, you must have generated baker keys.
-You can generate the keys in the Desktop Wallet or Concordium Client.
+• If you want to run the node as a validator, you must have generated validator keys.

 Note